 Lead and Staff Attorneys

-Russ Overby, Lead Attorney for Health and Benefits, is a graduate of Wheaton College and a 1974 graduate Vanderbilt Law School.
+Russ Overby, Health, Income and Education Practice Lead, is a graduate of Wheaton College and a 1974 graduate Vanderbilt Law School.
 He worked at the Legal Aid Society in Nashville from 1974 until 1993 and was lead counsel in several significant federal and state cases involving public benefits and the rights of children in state institutions.
 He was a Clinical Instructor at Vanderbilt from 1974 to 1977.
 In 1993 he became managing attorney of the Legal Aid Society’s Murfreesboro office.
 From 1997 to 2005 he worked as the Welfare Reform Lawyer at the Tennessee Justice Center.
 He rejoined the Legal Aid Society in 2006, where he handles health and public benefits cases.
 He has written extensively about public benefits issues and conducted training on the topic for national audiences.
 He received the State Advocate of the Year Award from the Tennessee Conference on Social Welfare in 1998 and the Harry Chapin Advocacy Award from MANNA in 1997.
 In 2008 the Tennessee Bar Association awarded him its Ashley T. Wiltshire Public Service Attorney of the Year Award.
 In 2011 the Tennessee Alliance for Legal Services gave him its B. Riney Green Award for his commitment to improving collaboration among public interest advocates in the state.
 His interests include following the Chicago White Sox and swimming.

 David Tarpley, Lead Attorney for Housing and Consumer Law, is a 1971 graduate of Vanderbilt University Law School.
 He joined the Legal Aid Society in 1971 and became managing attorney of the Consumer Section in 1974.
 He holds the Herman O. Loewenstein Chair, named for the donor of a generous endowment to support consumer advocacy in Nashville.
 He has practiced extensively in the field of consumer law and is a frequent presenter at local, state and regional training.
 He served for 26 years on the Board of Directors of Consumer Credit Counseling Service of Middle Tennessee.
 He has been an affiliate faculty member of the Vanderbilt University Law School since 1986 and teaches a course on consumer credit protection.
 He is on the faculty of the Nashville School of Law, where he teaches a course in Consumer Protection.
 In 1997 he received the Tennessee Bar Association’s award for the Public Service Attorney of the Year.
 In 2003 the Nashville Business Journal identified him as one of the outstanding 100 lawyers in the Nashville bar.
 In 2013, the Nashville Business Journal named him one of three finalists for the 2013 Best of Bar in consumer law.
 David is an avid amateur musician and plays French horn with the Trevecca Symphony Orchestra and sings in the choir at Vine Street Christian Church.